-- Proposal 1 To elect the three nominees named in this proxy statement, Alison L. Hannah, Walter H. Moos and Raul R. Rodriguez, to the Board of Directors of the Company, to hold office until the Company's 2026 Annual Meeting of Stockholders. - Proposal 2 To approve an amendment to our 2018 Equity Incentive Plan, as amended (the "Amended 2018 Plan"), to add an additional 4,000,000 shares to the number of shares of common stock authorized for issuance under the Amended 2018 Plan. - Proposal 3 To approve, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers. - Proposal 4 To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the accompanying proxy statement. - Proposal 5 To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023. - Proposal 6 To conduct any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+- Proposal 1 To elect the two nominees named in this proxy statement, Brian L. Kotzin, and Gregg A. Lapointe, to the Board of Directors of the Company, to hold office until the Company's 2027 Annual Meeting of Stockholders. - Proposal 2 To approve an amendment to our 2018 Equity Incentive Plan, as amended (the "Amended 2018 Plan"), to add an additional 6,500,000 shares to the number of shares of common stock authorized for issuance under the Amended 2018 Plan. - Proposal 3 To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the accompanying proxy statement. - Proposal 4 To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2024. - Proposal 5 To approve an amendment to the Company's Amended and Restated Certificate of Incorporation to effect a reverse stock split of common stock (without reducing the authorized number of shares of common stock), if and when determined by the Company's Board of Directors. - Proposal 6 To approve the adjournment of the Annual Meeting to a later date or dates, if necessary, to permit further solicitation and vote of proxies in the event there are not sufficient votes in favor of the amendment to the Company's Amended and Restated Certificate of Incorporation to effect a reverse stock split.

+We also intend to conduct any other business properly brought before the Annual Meeting or any postponement or adjournment of the Annual Meeting.